Multilink PPP Support for the Cisco ASR 1000 Series Routers

 From Cisco IOS XE Release 3.7.1S, Model-F downstream shaping support for MLPoLNS is available to the Cisco ASR 1000 Series Aggregation Services Routers when these routers function as an LNS device.

 NoteModel-F downstream shaping for MLPoLNS is not supported on the Cisco ASR 1002-X Router and the FP100 line card.
-Model-F downstream shaping for MLPoLNS is not supported on the Cisco ASR 1002-X Router and the FP100 line card.

 This section provides an example of a Model-F policy with a parent shaper policy attached to a VLAN interface on the LNS device.
 The VLAN interface is used for the L2TP tunnel between the LAC device and the LNS device.
 The following configuration example shows an aggregate shaper applied to a VLAN, which shapes all the MLP sessions going downstream to the LAC device: